ClearPeaksWeb/code-linting-style/README.md

 ## Tips

-If you are using prettier in vscode, you can enable autoprettify on save, to prettify you files after saving them Add the following config to the User Settings
+If you are using prettier in vscode, you can enable autoprettify on save, to prettify you files after saving them Add the following config to the User Settings.

+To avoid unwanted behaviour with prettier and html, we recommend you disable runing prettier on save for html files

 ```
 "editor.formatOnSave": true,
 "prettier.eslintIntegration": true,
+"[html]": {
+  "editor.formatOnSave": false
+},
 ```